 “There isn’t a tidy bow that I can wrap on this story.
 But, I learned, it’s not the bow that makes things beautiful; it’s the gift of life itself.”

-Listen to Alex White, a graduate student in the Echo program and a theology teacher in the Archdiocese of Indianapolis, tell a story of family and finding God who gently holds the world.
+Visit here to listen to Alex White, a graduate student in the Echo program and a theology teacher in the Archdiocese of Indianapolis, tell a story of family and finding God who gently holds the world.
+Subscribe to the free Stories of Grace podcast on iTunes U and receive automatic notifications when a new story is published.
 The full text of Alex’s reflection is below.

 Io ho una gran famiglia italiana pazza.
 I have a crazy and large Italian family.
 The first 18 years of my life were drenched in love and pasta sauce.
 Being loud and affectionate was the name of the game and if you didn’t agree, “Eeehhhh, wassa matta youuuu?”